vplesko/OrbLang/docs/pages/15_automatic_cleanup.md

 This may sound a bit complicated, but it simply means that the compiler will take care of automatically cleaning up any resources you are using, and you don't need to worry about it.
 Your responsibility is to define the drop function.

 There is another rule that may be worth remembering - if a value is guaranteed to be in its zero state, the compiler *may* omit dropping it.
-So, if a value is zero initialized, it is considered to now own any resources.
+So, if a value is zero initialized, it is considered to not own any resources.

 ```
 fnc makeCtrl (str:String) Control {